- the acronym for the Institute of Public Administration Australia

 In Queensland, IPAA was established in 1953 and operated until 2012.
 After a five-year hiatus, the Queensland Government Chief Executive Leadership Board endorsed the re-establishment of IPAA and in May 2017, IPAA Queensland was softly relaunched.

-Since that time, IPAA has re-engaged and connected well over 1500 public servants and leaders from non-government sectors with the delivery of six signature thought leadership events:
+Since that time, IPAA has re-engaged and connected well over 1500 public servants and leaders from non-government sectors with the delivery of a number of signature thought leadership events:

 - The inaugural Irene Longman Oration, in honour of Queensland’s first female elected to the Queensland Parliament – May 2017